HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 ##### `srcset` density ranges

-Are developers giving browsers an appropriately-wide range of choices, within their `srcset`s?
+Are developers giving browsers an appropriately wide range of choices, within their `srcset`s?
 In order to answer this question, we must first understand how `srcset` and `sizes` values are used by browsers.

 When browsers pick a resource to load out of a `srcset`, they first assign every candidate resource a <a hreflang="en" href="https://html.spec.whatwg.org/multipage/images.html#current-pixel-density">density</a>.
 Calculating the density of resources that use `x` descriptors is straightforward.
 A resource with a `2x` density descriptor has a density of (wait for it) 2x.